 We appointed independent consultants to review the consultation responses, analyse the concerns, score them in light of the our transport strategy and recommend actions.
 Issues raised include traffic volumes and speeds, air quality, safety and local schools.

 We have met local resident groups and key stakeholders to discuss priorities for the area.
 The majority of people want to improve air quality (particularly around schools) and reduce the impacts of traffic through and around the London Fields area, but have different views on how to achieve it.
+The delegated powers decision shows the results of the consultation:

 Current status of schemes